barbeque/floppy-edge-connector-adapter/README.md

 This project was developed as part of a [leaded solder](https://www.leadedsolder.com/) repair of a Sharp X1turbo, and based on an older board developed for a conversion of a NEC PC-8801mkII.

+# Gerber files
+You can get the gerber files from [the releases page](https://github.com/barbeque/floppy-edge-connector-adapter/releases/).
+My usual fabs are JLCPCB, PCBWay and Osh Park.

 # Bill of Materials
  * 34-pin female IDC right-angle header (0.100") such as [S9207-ND](https://www.digikey.ca/product-detail/en/sullins-connector-solutions/SFH11-PBPC-D17-RA-BK/S9207-ND/1990100) on DigiKey.